 If you do not have a passport you will need to acquire one immediately.
 Most of the information you need for obtaining a passport can be found on the U.S. State Department website.
 It is your responsibility to determine whether a visa is needed fo your study abroad program.
 You can view more information on obtaining both a passport and a visa by clicking here.

-Unless you are on a program that coordinates a group flight you are responsible for your own plane ticket to your study abroad destination.
-Your study abroad program will tell your start and end dates.
-It is recommended that you work with your program to determine appropriate arrival dates.
-Additionally, you cannot depart before your final exams.
-It is recommended that students educate themselves on travel rules such as FAA regulations and knowing the layout of your connecting flight airport.
+All ACES faculty-led programs incude a round-trip group flight that is included in the program fee and required as part of the program.
+For all other semester and summer programs, you are responsible for your own round-trip plane ticket.
+The host institution or provider will tell you start and end dates, which you will need to follow when purchasing your tickets.
+It is recommended that you educate yourself on travel rules such as FAA regulations and knowing the layout of your connecting flight airport.
 Remember to ensure that you have adequate time (including customs, passport control, and security) to make connecting flights both domestically and overseas.

 Every program offers different housing options depending upon the city, country, and university abroad.
 Some Programs will set up accommodations or even require students stay in their facilities.
 Other programs might ask students to set up their own housing.
 Your host university will contact and inform you what type of housing you will have.

-Students and faculty are supported by the Illinois International Safety & Security office while travelling on university programs or for university business.
-For information on international insurance, safety and wellness tips, travel policies and emergency contact resources, view their website.
+All students and faculty participating in a study abroad program are automatically enrolled in international insurance through the Illinois International Safety & Security office.
+The insurance fee will be posted to your studenta account after you commit to a program.
+For information on international insurance, safety and wellness tips, travel policies and emergency contact resources, view the Illinois International Safety & Security website.